karlentwistle/cherrypicker/README.md

 Limitations
 -----------

-1. The download function is only useful if you're using premium accounts, this will not work without a valid username and password when downloading a file
+1. The download function for cyberlockers is only useful if you're using premium accounts, this will not work without a valid username and password when downloading a file

-2. The linkchecker is subject to throttling from both Hotfile and Rapidshare so don't abuse it
+2. The linkchecker is subject to throttling from both Hotfile and Rapidshare so don't abuse it or your IP address could get banned

 3. I frequently have problems accessing file hosting sites because one of their files has been included on the IWF list and the ISP IWF filtering screws things up.
-	(Im on Virgin Media)
+	(Im on Virgin Media UK)

 License
 -------